adarnimrod/resume/resume.rst

 - sh < Awk < Fabric < Ansible.

-- Believe in secure by default, not implemented if not reproducible (that includes testing), build with failure in mind and open-source.
+- Believes in infrastructure as code, reproducibility, readability and good documentation.

 - Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.

-- Likes: Python, Ansible, Git, SSH, Vim, locally run unit testing.
+- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown and the command line.

 - Dislikes: Bureaucracy, knowledge silos.

 Employment
 ----------

-:2016:
+:2017-now:
+  DevOps in `Dojo labs <https://dojo.bullguard.com>`_.
+Created database migration workflow.
+Implemented instrumentation for backend processes.
+  Improved logging infrastructure.
+Improved Git workflow.
+Implemented CI/CD pipeline from scratch using ECR, GitLab CI and Docker.

+:2016-2017:
   DevOps in `FDNA <https://www.fdna.com/>`_.
 Migrated production and dev environments to AWS.
-Inherited a big Ansible codebase, added testing and a refactored.
+Inherited a big Ansible code-base, added testing and a refactored.
 Instituted CI, CD (for some projects) and an artifact repository.
 Replaced unmaintained Nagios setup with a fully automated CloudWatch metrics and alerts setup.